-ICE is a National Reference Centre for Digital Dentistry and offers portfolio support as well as evidence based teaching, making this course transferable to your clinic.
+ICE is a National Reference Centre for Digital Dentistry and offers portfolio support as well as evidence based teaching, making this dental radiography course transferable to your clinic.

-As this course is run in partnership with the University of Salford’s Radiography department, you get the benefits of state of the art equipment at a fully equipped dental hospital and a University department specialising in radiography.
+As this course is run in partnership with the University of Salford‘s Radiography department, you get the benefits of our state of the art equipment at our fully equipped dental hospital and a University department specialising in radiography.